 - Why does the clinic sometimes stop accepting walk-in patients prior to the posted closing time of 3:45 p.m?

-Due to fluctuating patient demand, there are days and times of the year when walk-in is busier than usual and may close early.
-It means we have reached the maximum number of patients that the walk-in physician can see before the clinic closes.
-We apologize for any inconvenience that this may cause and strongly urge patients to visit the clinic within 2 hours of the posted closing time to increase the chance of being seen that day.
+Due to fluctuating same-day appointment demands, there are days and times of the year when walk-in is busier than usual and may close early.
+It means we have reached the maximum number of same-day appointments that the walk-in physician can see before the clinic closes.
+We apologize for any inconvenience that this may cause and strongly urge patients to call the clinic within 2 hours of the posted closing time to increase the chance of being assessed that day.

 - Can you provide my results over the phone?

 In no circumstance can we provide medical results over the phone.
 Only doctors are authorized to read and provide the results of any medical tests performed.
-We will make every effort to contact you if your test results are abnormal to inform you to book a follow up appointment.
-You must book a follow up appointment with your doctor in order to go over the results in detail.
+We will make every effort to contact you if your test results are abnormal to inform you to book a follow-up appointment.
+You must book a follow-up appointment with your doctor in order to go over the results in detail.
 We use a secure messaging system called Medeo; please keep an eye out on the email you provided us with.

 - Are Doctor's Notes covered by OHIP/insurance?